mortexe/paris-frontend-assignment/README.md

 ## Architectural Decisions

+### Performance Optimization
+- **Image Optimization**:
+  - The app can leverage Next.js's `next/image` component for automatic image resizing, lazy loading, and format selection.

+- **SWR**:
+  - SWR helps with efficient data fetching by caching responses and allowing the app to use previously fetched data while revalidating in the background.
+This reduces redundant network requests and ensures updated data.

+- **useCallback & useMemo**:
+  - Utilizing React's performance optimization hooks collectively improves the performance of `WatchHistoryContext.Provider` and its consumers, especially in contexts where frequent state updates like watch history tracking might occur.

 ### Framework
 The project uses **Next.js**, taking advantage of:
 - **Server-Side Rendering (SSR)** and **Static Site Generation (SSG)** for optimized performance and improved SEO.